Alaska Fly Fishing Lodge

 Getting to the Lodge:

 1.)
-On Sunday: You'll arrive in Anchorage in the morning in time to catch a 1.5-hour flight to Dillingham.
+On Sunday, you'll arrive in Anchorage in the morning in time to catch a 1.5-hour flight to Dillingham.
 The Lodge is currently using a charter company for the flight from Anchorage to Dillingham, which is $890 per person roundtrip (2026).

 2.)
 A Lodge representative will meet you at the Dillingham Airport and drive you about 30 miles to Aleknagik, where you'll take a 30-minute floatplane flight to the Lodge.
 You'll arrive at the Lodge at about 3:00 p.m., and the luggage flight arrives at the Lodge about 6:00 p.m.

+(The package includes the ground transfers between Dillingham and Aleknagik and the roundtrip floatplane flight from Aleknagik to the Lodge.)
 (If you want to get in some unguided fishing on the day of arrival, you'll need to get your fishing gear out of your bag in Dillingham, and bring it with you on your flight to the Lodge.)

 3.)
 Upon arrival at the Lodge, the manager will discuss the week’s itinerary with you, check your fishing licenses, and have guests sign release waivers.
 Appetizers and a hearty dinner are served at about 6:30 p.m.

 Departure Day: On Sunday, you will need to pack in the morning before breakfast, as they usually have a luggage run at 8:00 a.m.
-At 10:45 a.m., you’ll depart in the floatplane for Dillingham, and from there, take your return flight mid-afternoon to Anchorage.
+At 10:45 a.m., you’ll depart in the floatplane for Dillingham and from there, take your return flight mid-afternoon to Anchorage.

 Floatplane Arrival